Building Communities of Hope

 About the Program

 Understanding the complexities of the Indian Child Welfare Act (ICWA) and how it functions today is of paramount importance, as it provides baseline protections for Indigenous children within the system.
-This collaborative initiative equips Fellows to advocate for changes at the local, tribal, state and national levels.

 First Nations Ojibwe-Cree